scionaltera/emergentmud/README.md

 ## Contributing
 If you would like to contribute to the project, please feel free to submit a pull request.
 For the best chance of success getting your pull request merged, please do the following few things:

-1. Discuss your proposed change with the dev team before doing the work.
+1. Check the tickets on [Taiga](https://tree.taiga.io/project/scionaltera-emergentmud/) to see if what you want to do is there already.
+If it isn't, check the [Roadmap](https://bitbucket.org/scionaltera/emergentmud/wiki/Product%20Roadmap) to see if it's something I'm planning to work on later.
+Discuss your proposed change with the dev team before doing the work.
+I can either assign the ticket to you or create a new ticket as necessary.
+If what you want to do isn't in line with the vision for EmergentMUD, you are still more than welcome to fork it and develop the code on your own.
+1. Go ahead and fork a copy of the project.
 1. Match the coding style of existing code as best as possible.
 1. Make sure the code you are contributing is covered by unit tests.
-1. Document your work, or include updates to the existing documentation.
+1. Document your work, or include updates to the existing documentation as necessary.
 1. Include the license header in any new files that you create.
+Please note that contributing your code means you will give up ownership of it in the legal sense.
+I will of course still recognize and appreciate your contribution but I will not be able to pull your code back out if you change your mind later.
+1. Finally, submit your pull request from your fork back to the project.
+I will work with you to get it reviewed and merged.

+## Contact
+So far the dev team consists of just me.
+I am not looking for partners or MUD staff at this time but I welcome discussion about the future direction of EmergentMUD and I welcome pull requests and forks.
+I'd love to know if you have used any of my code for your own project.
+The best motivation for me to continue work on the project is to know that other people are interested and making use of it.

+The best ways to contact me about this project are to message me on [Telegram](http://telegram.me/scionaltera) or to hop onto the [MUD](https://www.emergentmud.com) and see if I'm hanging around there.
+You can also email me if you prefer.

+<script type='text/javascript'>var a = new Array('ud.','eme','on@','sci','rge','ntm','com');document.write("<a href='mailto:"+a[3]+a[2]+a[1]+a[4]+a[5]+a[0]+a[6]+"'>"+a[3]+a[2]+a[1]+a[4]+a[5]+a[0]+a[6]+"</a>");</script>

 ## License
 EmergentMUD is licensed under the [GNU AFFERO GENERAL PUBLIC LICENSE](http://www.gnu.org/licenses/agpl.txt).
 This license ensures that EmergentMUD and all derivative works will always be free open source for everyone to enjoy, distribute and modify.
 The Affero license stipulates that you must be able to provide a copy of your source code to **anyone who plays your game**.